mulderp/mulderp.github.com/_posts/2013-02-01-minimum-nginx-node-with-librarian-chef.md

 ## Create the application cookbook

 In contrast to cookbooks for infrastructure, application cookbooks are adjustments and setups for node specific stuff.
-They are derived from e.g. community cookbooks, but contain custom stuff.
+Some background on this can be found [here](http://devopsanywhere.blogspot.de/2012/11/how-to-write-reusable-chef-cookbooks.html) They are derived from e.g. community cookbooks, but contain custom stuff.
 So, let's create an application cookbook for our webserver:

 <pre>
     knife cookbook create nginx-app -o application-cookbooks